FLIM Upgrade Kits

 Choose the ideal equipment for your laboratory or clinic from our complete high-grade FLIM systems or our versatile upgrades for your existing microscope and scanner.
 You need further information on which solution would be best for your desired application?
 Send us an inquiry via our contact form or call us at +49 (30) 212 80 02-0!

-FLIM Upgrade Kits for LSMs
+FLIM Upgrade Kits for Laser Scanning Microscopes

 FLIM Systems for Zeiss LSM 710 / 780 / 880 / 980